 • The Dinner Dialogues application should be submitted two weeks prior to the event and will be reviewed for approval.

-Feel free to serve whatever food you would like.
+• Set the menu and feel free to serve whatever food you would like.
 Whether it’s local cuisine, your favorite international dish or takeout pizza, have some fun and get creative.
-You can bring out board games and movies that pertain to your class discussions or set a theme for the night’s attire.Think of things to get your students of their shell.

 Apply for funding to host a dinner today!
 It’s a quick and easy application process – just click here!